smoczyna/url-converter/README.md

 - docker-compose pull url-converter
 - docker-compose up

+You may need 'sudo' to do all of that.
 Similarly to testing all useful scripts and queries are located in /scripts folder of the project.